 - May run a bit wide

-It’s hard to go wrong with Rockport’s Perth Boat Shoes, especially when you consider a lower price tag than many other shoes of lesser quality.
+It’s hard to go wrong with Rockport’s Perth Boat Shoes, especially when you consider the lower price tag than many other shoes of lesser quality.
 It’s a comfortable shoe that should last you a long time.

-The Dockers brand is all about casual, authentic, and stylish apparel and many, many men either wear or have worn Dockers’ pants.
-But you don’t want to overlook Dockers’ footwear, including their Men’s Castaway Leather Casual boat shoes.
+The Dockers brand is all about casual, authentic, and stylish apparel, and many, many men either wear or have worn Dockers’ pants, but you don’t want to overlook Dockers’ footwear, including their Men’s Castaway Leather Casual boat shoes.

 The latter provides the same comfort that you’d expect from the Dockers brand and pair well with a wide variety of casual clothes.
-They come with a flexible full-grain leather upper that’s handsewn for more flexible construction.
+They come with a flexible, full-grain leather upper that’s hand sewn for more flexible construction.